pyOpenSci/python-package-guide/tutorials/intro.md

 ### Continuous integration and continuous deployment

 GitHub and GitLab also provide continuous integration and continuous deployment (CI/CD).
-Continuous integration (CI) refers to a platform that automatically runs a specific job when a certain event occurs, whereas continuous deployment (CD) is a form of CI that runs before publication.
+Continuous integration (CI) refers to a platform that automatically runs a specific job when a certain event occurs, whereas continuous deployment (CD) is an extension of CI that refers to not only running or building but also to publishing the final outputs somewhere.

 **An example of Continuous integration:**
 * When someone submits a change to your code, your tests will run across different operating systems and the code will be checked for format issues.